Side-by-Side Execution Overview

 The following illustration shows several applications using two different versions of the runtime on the same computer.
 Applications A, B, and C use runtime version 1.0, while application D uses runtime version 1.1.

-The .NET Framework consists of the common language runtime and about two dozen assemblies that contain the API types.
+The .NET Framework consists of the common language runtime and approximately two dozen assemblies that contain the API types.
 The runtime and the .NET Framework assemblies are versioned separately.
 For example, version 1.0 of the runtime is actually version 1.0.3705.0, while version 1.0 of the .NET Framework assemblies is version 1.0.3300.0.

 The following illustration shows several applications using two different versions of a component on the same computer.
 Application A and B use version 1.0 of the component while Application C uses version 2.0 of the same component.